vbookshelf/Thumb-Drive-App-Concept/README.md

 ## Working Example - Ai-On-A-Stick v3.0

 Huggingface Datasets is used as an app store where TDAs can be stored and easily distributed.
 All files are hashed.
 This enables traceability.
-If a researcher uses the Ai-On-A-Stick-v3.0-TDA, they can cite that specific hash.
-This ensures that anyone else can download the exact same environment years later.

 HuggingFace:<br>
 https://huggingface.co/datasets/vbookshelf/Ai-On-A-Stick-TDA